 QEP Group Prize

-Visit K-Lab, the Laboratory of Photonics and Quantum Measurements at EPFL, to find out more about the research of their group.
+Visit the pages of Southampton’s Nanophotonics and Metamaterials Group to find out more about their work.

 The QEP Doctoral Research Prize (formerly Thesis Prize) recognizes students who have conducted work of an exceptional standard in the field of quantum electronics and photonics.
 The winning student receives an award of £250 and a certificate.